gvwilson/sensibleadventures/nardica/nardica.md

 "Six thousand rand,"
 Wales said.

-"Six---thousand?"
+"Six *thousand*?"
 Uncle Jack pressed his thumb on the corner of the money card.
-His eyes widened at the blinking figures it displayed.
+His eyes widened at the blinking figures it displayed, then narrows again speculatively as he looked Wales up and down.
-He looked up at Wales.
-"You must wanna get outta here pretty badly," he mused, not even trying to keep his greed off his face.
+"You must wanna get outta here pretty badly," he mused, greed written on his face.

-Wales shrugged.
-"It's no use to me if I can't spend it," he said crisply.
+"It's no use to me if I can't spend it,"
+Wales said crisply.
 "Now, do you want it or not?"

-Uncle Jack pocketed the money card and grunted something unintelligible.
+Uncle Jack pocketed the card and grunted something unintelligible.
 "Thank you," Wales said.
 "I'll be quick."
 He turned to go,